Set (mathematics): Basic notions

 The natural numbers form an infinite set, commonly denoted $\N$.
-Other examples of infinite sets include integer numbers ($\Z$), rational number ($\Q$), real numbers ($\R$), real vector spaces, curves and most sorts of mathematical spaces.
+Other examples of infinite sets include the integers ($\Z$), the rational numbers ($\Q$), the real numbers ($\R$), nonzero real vector spaces, curves, and most other mathematical spaces.

 Specifying a set

-Extensionality implies that for specifying a set, one has either to list its elements or to provide a property that uniquely characterizes the set elements.
+Extensionality implies that to specify a set, it suffices either to list its elements or to provide a property that characterize the set's elements among the elements of a possibly larger set.